SouradiptoC/CodonU/README.md

 COA of aa frequency for genes with scale set to GRAVY
 ![COA of aa frequency for genes with scale set to GRAVY](https://github.com/SouradiptoC/CodonU/blob/master/images/CA_aa_freq_aa_Staphylococcus_aureus.png)

-Examples for other plots cans be found in the [images](https://github.com/SouradiptoC/CodonU/tree/master/images)
+Examples of other plots can be found in the [images](https://github.com/SouradiptoC/CodonU/tree/master/images)

 # Installation